-Whether conducting market research, evaluating customer satisfaction, or seeking opinions on various topics, a linear scale provides a versatile and effective means of measuring responses.
+Whether conducting market research, evaluating customer satisfaction, or seeking opinions on various topics, a linear or Likert scale provides a versatile and effective means of measuring responses.

 With a linear scale, instead of being limited to multiple-choice options, survey respondents can slide along a continuous scale.
 Your questions will get more precise ratings or rankings, allowing respondents to express their opinions with greater accuracy.

-How to add a linear scale question in Google Forms
+How to Use Linear Scale in Google Forms

 Step 1: Open up a Google Form